supratims/python-firebase-example/README.md

 ### Installation

+* Install pyrebase - the client to connect to firebase usign python `pip install pyrebase`

 ### Usage
 * Create user: Creates a new user in firebase , uses hardcoded email and password in script for the user to create `python CreateUser.py`